duck-genus/dotfiles/README.md

 `$ ./sync_dotfiles.sh`

-Or you can use one-liner
+Or you can use one-liner, but actually you have to configure the lxappearance

-`$ git clone https://github.com/duck-genus/dotfiles && cd dotfiles && chmod +x ./sync_dotfiles.sh && ./sync_dotfiles.sh`
+`$ git clone https://github.com/duck-genus/dotfiles && cd dotfiles && chmod +x ./sync_dotfiles.sh && ./sync_dotfiles.sh && lxappearance`

+and it's recommended to reboot (hope your arch install doesn't break)